afni/afni/doc/afni_sphinx/background_install/install_instrucs.rst

 to having different package managers, so we list parallel instructions for each.

+1. **Install supplementary packages.**

-1. Install packages that are needed to run the shell and afni programs.
+   There are several packages and libraries that are needed to run the
+    afni and shell programs.
 Note that ``tcsh`` might not be on the system yet, so we install it also:

    * for Fedora 21 (and higher)::